bharath2925/text-prediction-project-nlp/CourseProjectPitch.md

 The data for this prediction model was sourced from **Twitter, News and Blogs**.
 Based on the system configurations, 7.5% of data was subset from each source and combined to create an ensemble of text corpus consisting of around 500K lines of phrases.
 - The data was cleaned, processed and split to single sentences.
 Cleaning includes spell check, expanding contraction, ignoring punctuation marks etc.
 - The data is split to train/test with 75% of data used to train the model.
+- This product does not support the prediction of Names, punctuation marks, Capital letters and website urls.
 - The model is evaluated on the test data (123k lines).
 As the model is built on n-grams, the test phrases are split to 1st three words and the same is the input to the model.
 The model is then evaluated based on the number of correct predictions of the fourth word for each sentence.
 - The model achieved an overall accuracy of 33% with 36% accuracy to predict News and Blogs and around 29% accuracy to predict tweets.
 - Although the over accuracy is low, based on the amount of RAM this model consumes (less than 300 MB), this is a fairly efficient model to offer predictions on general and commonly used words.